Fine-grained MoE Load Balancing with Linear Programming: Token Scheduling

 To enhance efficiency, we can manipulate token ranges rather than individual tokens.
 Let $input_e^g$ denote the input load of expert $e$ from GPU $g$, i.e., the number of tokens on GPU $g$ assigned to expert $e$ ($\sum_{g\in G_{\epname}}input_e^g=load_e$).
 The pseudo code of token routing is shown in Algorithm~\ref{algo:route}, Lines 10-16.

 \parab{Locality-aware routing.} Previous research has underscored that all-to-all communication introduces significant overhead to MoE systems~\cite{FasterMoE, Tutel, Lina}.
 To reduce the all-to-all communication volume, we can leverage \emph{data locality} during token routing.
 Specifically, when GPU $g$ holds a replica of expert $e$, we prioritize routing tokens from GPU $g$ to its local expert replica before considering remote replicas.
 The pseudo code is shown in Algorithm~\ref{algo:route}, Lines 4-9.

-Furthermore, we can consider communication overhead during optimization, which is detailed in Appendix~\ref{ssec:communication}.
+\parab{Communication-aware scheduling.} Furthermore, we can consider communication overhead during scheduling.
+Specifically, we can reformulate the optimization problem to minimize the overall maximum execution time, incorporating both computation and communication.
+Moreover, we can model the heterogeneity between intra-node and inter-node communication.
+Due to space limits, the modified optimization problem is detailed in Appendix~A.1.